Campus and Buildings

 Located on the main level of Siebens Fieldhouse is the competitive arena that seats 3,000 spectators and is used for intercollegiate basketball, volleyball, wrestling and campus events.
 The athletic administrative offices, the BVU Athletic Hall of Fame room as well as the Fritcher Fitness Center are also located on the main level.

-The lower level of Siebens Fieldhouse includes coaches’ offices, Finkbine Natatorium, nine varsity locker rooms, equipment/laundry facilities, two classrooms, wrestling practice area, athletic training facilities, two racquetball courts and the Ohrlund Health Services Department.
+The lower level of Siebens Fieldhouse includes coaches’ offices, nine varsity locker rooms, equipment/laundry facilities, two classrooms, wrestling practice area, athletic training facilities, and two racquetball courts.

 Built in 1925, Smith Hall was completely renovated in 1970.
 It houses classrooms, and faculty offices.